Torres1982/WiproRegistrationApp/README.md

 2. Move the validation methods to a Validation Utility Class.
 UPDATED
 3. Add Second Activity and Activility Life Cycle overriden methods with log messages.
 UPDATED
 4. Write Unit Tests for validation methods.
 UPDATED
+5. Improve the eircode validation.
+6. Add a validation for date of birth (assume, greater than 18).

 ### Updated Theory Questions:
 1. Why do Android have multiple build.gradle files?
 ANSWERED